ubccr/coldfront/README.md

   ```
   sudo service httpd restart
   ```
-- The Ansible playbook can be run manually with:
+- The Ansible playbook can be run manually as follows.
   ```
   cd /vagrant/coldfront_app/coldfront
   # Assert that there is a properly-configured main.yml in the current directory.
   ansible-playbook bootstrap/development/playbook.yml
   ```
+  - Note that to skip initial provisioning tasks you can use the `--tags common` or `--skip-tags provisioning` arguments to `ansible-playbook`:
+  - Alternatively, you can set `provisioning_tasks` to `false` in `main.yml`

 - Any custom Django settings can be applied by modifying `dev_settings.py`.
 Note that running the Ansible playbook will overwrite these.
 - It may be convenient to add the following to `/home/vagrant/.bashrc`: